petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

 The `File` customizer is suitable only for small (less than 20 MB) file downloads.
 For larger file downloads, use a script or inline command.
-For example, in Linux you can use `wget` or `curl`.
+For example, in Linux, you can use `wget` or `curl`.
 In Windows, you can use `Invoke-WebRequest`.

-### Builder continually fails to run a Windows restart with the error code 1190
+### Builder continually fails to run a Windows restart with error code 1190

 #### Error